Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Method

-\textbf{Bounding Box Centering Loss.} To ensure the bounding box completely covers the foreground subject, we enforce the center of the predicted keypoints on the subject to be equal to the center of the detected bounding box.
-This loss together with $\mL_{\text{reconst}}$ of Eq.~(\ref{eq:loss_reconst}) force the predicted bounding box to completely cover the keypoints and hence the detected subject.
+\textbf{Bounding Box Centering Loss.} To ensure the detected bounding box completely covers the foreground subject, we enforce the center of the predicted keypoints on the subject to be equal to the center of the detected bounding box.
+Considering $\bu = (u^x, u^y)$ to be the center of the bounding box predicted by $\mS$, as described in Section~\ref{sec:view-dependent}, and the set of re-projected keypoints on the subject to be $\{\hat{\bx}_n\}_{n = 1}^{N}$, the loss then equals to This loss together with $\mL_{\text{reconst}}$ of Eq.~(\ref{eq:loss_reconst}) force the predicted bounding box to completely cover the keypoints and hence completely detect the subject.
+The total loss for training the model is then equal to